Where to Grab a Great Pizza in Philadelphia’s Western Suburbs

 Photo by Ed Williams

-A typical margherita pizza is topped with slices of mozzarella.
+A typical Margherita pizza is topped with slices of mozzarella.
 Alessandro’s chef Alex Fiorello uses the more delicate semi-soft fiore di latte cheese, and that one detail makes all the difference.
-If simplicity isn’t your thing, indulge in the short rib pie with caramelized onions and long hot peppers.
+If simplicity isn’t your thing, indulge in the spicy soppressata with pepperoni, mozzarella and chili-infused honey.

 pizzas